Low Coolant Light

 When vehicles are actively operating, they tend to create a large amount of energy by burning up the gas in the fuel tank.
 This energy is divided between allowing the vehicle to accelerate forward and the remainder of the energy is converted to heat.
 This heat is either expelled through the exhaust while some remains inside the engine block.

 Since so much heat is dispersed when operating car engines, they require a way of cooling down, or else the internal engines will melt from the inside out.
 This is where the engine coolant, a water-based solution, comes in handy to absorb the heat from the engine.
-Since the engine coolant becomes hot it is transferred to a radiator located at the front of the vehicle.
-This will allow the coolant to sit stationary inside of the radiator in front of the outward facing vents to be cooled by the air as you drive your vehicle.
+Since the engine coolant becomes hot, it is transferred to a radiator located at the front of the vehicle.
+This transfer will allow the coolant to sit stationary inside of the radiator in front of the outward facing vents to be cooled by the air as you drive your vehicle.

 Because the composition of engine coolant is comprised of water and antifreeze you will notice its bright colors.
 Manufacturers purposely make the coolant vibrant colors so there is no confusing a leak, as coolant is an important component to maintain a healthy engine.

 What Causes Low Coolant Light to Come On?

 There could be a plethora of reasons as to why your low coolant light comes on, as the system in which it runs is exceptionally complex.
 The safest way to ensure you find the solution the first time is to bring your vehicle to a mechanic.
 Though, it’s worth it to troubleshoot your own vehicle before bringing it into a repair shop to see if you can resolve the issue yourself.

 Your Coolant Level Is Low: How to Check Coolant Level